srperera/nih_parsers/notes.md

 # TODO:
     * Surface time step parser needs the script and need to update the surface_parser notebook to run that script.
+    * Also the time step parser is based on tracks right? without tracks there cannot be time steps right?